Boxer Herbie Hide denies fight-rigging claims

 "I'm not even in boxing.
 How can I set up a rig?
 How can that be done?
 They manufactured it.

 "They come out of there telling me things, putting things in my mouth.
-I don't know how they did it, but they did it."'Not as smart'
+I don't know how they did it, but they did it."

 Mr Hide said he did not put the men in touch with a drug dealer and a man who claimed he supplied drugs was "a boy who was just showing off."